 In any case, a high contraction rate hurts your MRR.

 If you have strong expansion MRR, you can counter churn when upsells and value from upgrades and upsells exceed the value you lose through cancellations.
-Expansion is also the best way to maintain a high retention rate, MRR, and customer lifetime value.
-In fact, upselling costs up to 70% less than signing up a new customer.

 Your CAC payback period defines how long you need a customer to stay subscribed in order to break even.
 Some call this metric positive cash flow.